glallopitzi/pagerduty-report-builder/README.md

 2. create your credentials file by copying and editing the template credentials.tpl to credentials
 3. change data in common\_variables
 4. ./report\_builder getAll to get the lists of incidents ids and numbers
-5. sanitize incidentsId.json removing dpouble quotes around ids
-6. ./report\_builder parse to build report.csv
+5. ./report\_builder parse to build report.csv
-7. import report.csv in an excel file and clean it
+6. import report.csv in an excel file and clean it

 usage
 ----------